 This morning the magnificent old town of Riga awaits!
 We will have a guided tour of the city to discover its winding alleys, elegant boulevards and 800 renovated art nouveau buildings.
 We then have a free afternoon to soak up the charming and romantic atmosphere of the city and enjoy a relaxing lunch before exploring some of the town’s great shops. *Hotel PK Riga*

 In the morning we transfer from Riga to Jurmala.
 Jurmala is the largest seaside and spa resort in the Baltic States and is known for its unique natural resources such as its healing mineral waters, pine forests and sand dunes.
 The town is also famous for its unique wooden Art Nouveau architecture.
-After exploring the town we will transfer back to Riga for the night. *Comfortable Hotel*
+After exploring the town we will transfer back to Riga for the night.
+Those who wish to stay a little longer in Jurmala can do, a local train back to Riga costs between 2-4EUR per person. *Comfortable Hotel*

 We start the day with a short ferry ride across the lagoon to the Curonian Spit, a UNESCO world heritage site situated between the Curonian lagoon and the Baltic Sea.
 Here we have the day to explore the largest drifting sand dunes in Europe.
 There will also be a visit to the Hill of Witches and an excursion to the Lithuanian sea resort of Nida to climb the Great Dune for the spectacular views.
 We transfer back to Klaipeda where we spend the night. *Comfortable Hotel*